 Low Solvent Usage

-Solvent usage would include emissions, solvent retained I waste generation and solvent breakdown within the system.
+Solvent usage would include emissions, solvent retention, waste generation, and solvent breakdown within the system.
 Our Airless degreasing systems reduce emissions by over 95% (See also: Low Emissions).

-The waste can be reduced to less than 10% solvent since vacuum distilling can extract solvents from waste at a much greater rate than atmospheric distillers (See also: Reduced Waste).
+The waste can be reduced to less than 10% solvent, since vacuum distillation can extract solvents from the waste at a much higher rate than atmospheric distillation (See also: Reduced Waste).

-Solvent breakdown is caused by water being present in the system with solvent.
-Water will react with many solvents forming acids that eventually will start to damage parts and equipment.
+Solvent breakdown is caused by water being present in the system with the solvent.
+Water will react with many solvents, forming acids that will eventually damage parts and equipment.
 This is accelerated when the solvent is heated for cleaning.

-The water gets into enclosed systems when atmospheric air is cooled.
-At cold surfaces, water (dew) condenses on the surface and mixes with the solvent.
-In an Airless system, when the air is removed prior to contact with solvent, all water is removed as well.
+Water enters enclosed systems when atmospheric air is cooled.
+On cold surfaces, water (dew) condenses and mixes with the solvent.
+In an Airless system, when the air is removed before contact with the solvent, all water is removed as well.
 This means that the solvent lasts for a long time.